4W4I5/Semester-4-Notes/CLC/Sessional 2 Prep/Sessional 2 Quick Notes.md

 	- Encrypted EBS volumes at no additional cost
 	- Change to diff types or scale capacity
 	- Snapshots allows to revert back in time
-		- Can be stored locally, on a EBS or on a S3 Bucket
+		- Can be stored locally, on a EBS or on a S3 Bucket but generally stored in S3
-- Cost
+- Pricing
 	- Volume
-		- Direct cost of storage consumed
+		- Direct cost of storage provision in GB/Month until released
 	- Snapshots
 		- Added Cost of Amazon EBS snapshots to S3 is per GB-Month of data stored
 	- Data Transfer
 		- Inbound data transfer is free
 		- Outbound data transfer across regions incurs charges
+		- Copying EBS snapshots incurs charges across regions after which standard EBS snapshot charges apply for storage in the destination region
-	- According to Type (IOPS)
+	- According to IOPS
 		- Cold (HDD)
 			- Charged by number of requests to volume
 		- Throughput-Optimized (HDD)
+			- Charged by number of requests to volume
 		- General Purpose (SSD)
 			- Charged by amount of GB per month until storage is released
 		- Provisioned IOPS (SSD)
-		- Charged by amount of IOPS x percentage of days that you provision for the month
+			- Charged by amount of IOPS provisioned x percentage of days that you provision for the month